 The church is always open during the day and you are very welcome to come in and look around or to sit and pray and find some peace and quiet.
 St Mary’s has had some well know visitors in the past, doing exactly that.
 When Anne Boleyn was in need of some breathing space whilst married to Henry VIII, she used to come to Erwarton Hall and to our church.
 Legend has it that after her death her heart was buried in the crypt under the organ in Erwarton Church.

 All services in St Mary’s start at 11.00 am.
 Since the Reformation St Mary’s has used the Book of Common Prayer for their services.
-We still do for our Communion services, but we also enjoy a more reflective informal evening service on the first Sunday of the month and a family service every second Sunday.
+We still do for our Communion services, but we also enjoy a more reflective informal services on the first Sunday of the month and a family service every second Sunday.
 The service rota tells you where the benefice service on the fifth Sunday of the month takes place and informs you of any changes in our regular service pattern.

-We have a loop system to help people with hearing aids and large print orders of service for the family service are available for those who prefer them.
+We have a loop system to help people with hearing aids and large print orders of service are available for those who need them.

 For information about baptisms and weddings in St Mary’s please check the pages on this website or contact the Rector for more information.

 Church members help out with the very popular Soup Lunch in Shotley Village Hall every 2nd Wednesday of the month from 12 noon till 1.30 pm.
 No need to book, just come along.
 All are made very welcome.